sirviot/silly-test/README.md

 file on first open. **Always delete this file when you replace the GRIB2 data**, otherwise cfgrib reads wrong byte offsets from the old index.

-### Time slider fires on every drag pixel

-The `input` event on the time slider triggers a full WMS layer rebuild (Leaflet discards all tiles and re-requests them) for every pixel of slider movement.
-For files with many time steps, dragging the slider quickly causes a burst of requests.
-A debounce of ~300 ms on the slider would improve this.

 ### nginx cache covers `/health`

 The health endpoint is cached like everything else.
 A cached `/health: ok` response will be served even if the backend has crashed, as long as a cached response is available.
 If you need reliable liveness checks, query the backend directly on port 8000 rather than through nginx.

-### Legend cache-busting

-`refreshLegend()` appends `&_=<timestamp>` to the legend URL to bypass the browser cache.
-Because nginx also caches the legend, each page refresh generates a unique URL that misses the nginx cache and hits the backend.
-For a static dataset this is harmless but slightly wasteful.
-Remove the `&_=${Date.now()}` if the nginx cache TTL is acceptable for legends.

-### `console.log` left in production code

-`app.js:loadInfo()` logs the full `/info` response to the browser console.
-Remove the `console.log("Info response:", d)` line before any production deployment.

 ### `/data/bbox` response size